litestar-org/litestar/docs/tutorials/repository-tutorial/01-modeling-and-features.rst

     :emphasize-lines: 9, 21,26,27,28,29
     :linenos:

-To demonstrate some of the other included helper classes, we will take advantage of the automatically timestamped audit model feature.
-This lets us record the time when each record was created and last updated.
+By using the audit model, we can automatically record the time a record was created and last updated.

 To implement this, we will define a new ``Book`` model via the :class:`UUIDAuditBase <litestar.contrib.sqlalchemy.base.UUIDAuditBase>` class.
 Observe that the only modification here is the parent class from which we inherit.
 This minor change endows the `book` table with automatic timestamp columns (`created` and `updated`) upon deployment!